tardate/LittleArduinoProjects/README.md

-# 367 Little Electronics and Arduino Projects
+# 368 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [nRF24/Scanner](./playground/nRF24/Scanner) - a 2.4GHz channel scanner for the nRF24l01+ with Nokia 5110 LCD display.
+> Latest addition:sparkles: [GranularSynth](./playground/GranularSynth) - building an ATmega328 granular synth module in an Altoids can.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like